mlavi/kastendevhub/_drafts/ChangedBlockTracking.md

 > **No plan survives contact with the enemy.**

-As CSI CBT enters alpha phase, you can help with adoption and improvements: please spread the word and provide feedback that can be incorporated into the beta phase.
+As CSI CBT enters Kubernetes alpha phase, you can help with adoption and improvements: please spread the word and provide feedback that can be incorporated into the beta phase.
 - __For storage vendors and projects:__ is adopting CSI CBT as simple as exposing existing functionality via the new CSI CBT sidecar container API?
 That depends on the current architecture of the CSI driver and your underlying storage CBT functionality.
 Please let us know if the example is helpful.
 - __For backup vendors and projects:__ shouldn't CSI CBT adoption be as simple as consuming the new Kubernetes APIs with a supporting CSI CBT storage vendor?
 Where are the mock providers and tests, do they meet your needs?
 - __For the Kubernetes community:__ please reach out to your backup and storage vendors and projects and ask them to adopt CSI CBT to improve your data protection!